goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 3.7 Speed-up E2E tests by reusing login credentials

-:white_check_mark: **Do:** In E2E more flexible due to perf concern, cache or reuse repetetive actions like login so they happen only once.
-Practically, login on before all and set valid token on local storage.
+:white_check_mark: **Do:** In E2E more flexible due to perf concern, cache or reuse repetitive actions like login so they happen only once.
+Practically, log in on before all and set valid token on local storage.
 This violates, might interfere, but the perf penalty might be crucial.
-Mitigate this by never rely on users previous data.
+Mitigate this by never rely on users' previous data.

 <br/>